danryan/hal/README.md

 Getting started
 ---------------

 Hal is Go all the way down, and only uses standard packages.
 It's a bit rough around the edges right now.
 For an idea of how you can use it, look at [examples/main.go](examples/main.go).
+Documentation is available [here](http://godoc.org/github.com/danryan/hal).

 Is it any good?
 ---------------